How to Start a New Garden Design

 Finally, take into consideration year round interest and color.
 Placement of some evergreens will ensure winter interest.
 Many deciduous trees and shrubs have beautiful flowers in spring, and berries or fruit in the fall.
 And many plants, even without foliage, provide shape and color.
 Consider adding hibiscus – a popular flowering plant – to your garden design for a mid-summer pop of color.
 With these things in mind, you will be able to enjoy a lush, hardy and health outdoor space all year long, for many years to come!

 Pine Lane Nursery Garden Center in Parker, CO

 Pine Lane Nursery is a family owned, full service garden center in business since 1983.
 We offer an extensive inventory including fast growing trees, shrubs, and bushes from our tree farm (we bring in trees from Oregon, Idaho, Missouri and Colorado); beautiful annual and perennial plants (such as hibiscus); seasonal veggies for your vegetable garden, and much more!

-Based in Parker, CO, Pine Lane Nursery services the surrounding areas of Centennial, Castle Rock, Denver, Aurora, Highlands Ranch, and more.
+Based in Parker, CO, Pine Lane Nursery services the surrounding areas of Centennial, Castle Rock, Denver, Aurora, Englewood, Highlands Ranch, and more.
 Need help with your garden design, on finding the right trees and shrubs for your landscape, or on choosing the best annual and perennial plants for your home?
 Call us at (303) 841-3009 or stop by the garden center today!